rdeits/swig-eigen-numpy/Readme.md

 	mkdir build
 	cd build
-	cmake ..
+	cmake .. -DCMAKE_INSTALL_PREFIX=../install
 	make
 	make install

-Nothing should get installed into your system.
-The `make install` step just puts the python libraries inside the python package.
+Nothing should get installed into your system; instead, the `inverter` library will get put in `install/lib/`.
+If you want to install globally, then you can just remove the `-DCMAKE_INSTALL_PREFIX=../install` argument.

 ## Using the python bindings

+You'll need to make sure that the `inverter` shared library is accessible to your system at runtime.
+If you installed globally (without the `-DCMAKE_INSTALL_PREFIX=../install` argument), then you're all set.
+Otherweise, on OSX, you can do:

+	export DYLD_LIBRARY_PATH="$DYLD_LIBRARY_PATH:/path/to/wherever/you/put/swig-eigen-numpy/install/lib"

+Or on Linux:

+	export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/path/to/wherever/you/put/swig-eigen-numpy/install/lib"

+That will only affect the current instance of your terminal.
+To make that change permanent, put that line inside your `~/.bashrc` file.

 The python bindings are demonstrated in `python/test_inverter.py`.
 To run it, just do: